 In this code snippet, the CosineAnnealingLR scheduler smoothly reduces the learning rate over a cycle defined by T_max, which is the maximum number of iterations (here, 50 epochs).
 The scheduler follows a cosine curve to decrease the learning rate, mimicking a gradual cooling process.
 This smooth transition minimizes sudden disruptions in weight updates, ensuring stability during training.
 By gradually reducing the learning rate following a cosine curve, the model can fine-tune its parameters with precision, especially in later training stages.
 This method is beneficial in scenarios that require careful convergence, such as fine-tuning on small datasets or tasks where overfitting needs to be closely controlled.

-Using Schedulers During Inference
+Using schedulers during inference

 Schedulers, while traditionally associated with training, also play a crucial role during inference, especially in advanced models such as diffusion-based frameworks.
 Inference schedulers adapt parameters in real-time to maintain stability, enhance prediction accuracy, and optimize resource use.
 By carefully managing factors such as noise levels and sampling methods, schedulers improve the model's output, ensuring reliable and high-quality predictions even in challenging or noisy conditions.
 This section examines the primary functions of schedulers during inference, with a focus on noise scheduling and sample updates, and provides detailed examples to illustrate their impact on model performance.

-Noise Scheduling
+Noise scheduling

 In diffusion models, noise scheduling is a vital part of the inference process.
 These models repeatedly turn random noise into accurate predictions, so precise control of noise levels is necessary.
 Noise scheduling oversees the gradual reduction of noise during inference, which helps stabilize the model's output and avoid unpredictable results.
-This approach is especially important in applications like image generation, where the output must be clear and consistent, or in NLP tasks such as text-to-text generation, where semantic accuracy is essential.
+This approach is essential in applications like image generation, where the output must be clear and consistent, or in NLP tasks such as text-to-text generation, where semantic accuracy is essential.

 Noise scheduling usually follows a set plan, like linear or cosine annealing, to gradually change noise levels.
 For instance, a linear noise schedule decreases noise by a fixed amount each step, creating a smooth and predictable refinement process.
 On the other hand, cosine annealing provides a more adaptable method, allowing the model to reduce noise at different rates depending on the inference stage.

-Example: Managing Noise in Diffusion Models
+Example: Managing noise in diffusion models

 In this example, the noise decreases gradually by over 100 steps.
 This slow reduction ensures a smooth transition for the model from the initial noisy state to a refined output.